 What is the HPV vaccine?

-Why do HPV-vaccinated women still need a Cervical Screening Test every five years?
+Yes, HPV-vaccinated women still need to have a Cervical Screening Test (the Pap test replacement*) every 5 years.

-This means that both HPV-vaccinated and unvaccinated women need to have regular Cervical Screening Tests (the Pap test replacement*) to reduce their risk of developing cervical cancer.
+This means that both HPV-vaccinated and unvaccinated women need to have regular Cervical Screening Tests to reduce their risk of developing cervical cancer.

 The HPV Vaccine and Cervical Screening Test work together to prevent cervical cancer.

 When is the best time to have the HPV vaccine?